nextredo/workshop/rust_range/the-book-notes/04-ownership/04-ownership.md

 #### `Copy` trait
 - For types stored on the stack
 - More about traits in chapter 10
-- If a type implements this, values don't move but are trivially copied instead
+- **If a type implements this, values don't move but are trivially copied instead**
 - *We can't annotate with `Copy` if the type implements the `Drop` trait*
   - More in Appendix C - Derivable Traits

-##### Who's copyable?
+##### What's copyable?
+- Usually, any group of simple scalars
+- Nothing that requires allocation
+- Examples are:
   - All integer types
   - `bool`
   - All floating point types
   - `char`
   - Tuples
     - So long as they only contain types that implement `Copy`

 ## References & Borrowing
 ## Slices